scaleway/terraform-provider-scaleway/docs/data-sources/instance_image.md

 - `organization_id` - The ID of the organization the image is associated with.

+- `project_id` - The ID of the project the image is associated with.

 - `creation_date` - Date of the image creation.

 - `modification_date` - Date of image latest update.